Academic Support Services for Student-Athletes Staff

 Director of Raiders Academic Center for Student-Athletes

-The center, housed inside Ezra Lehman Memorial Library, is colloquially referred to as the Raiders Academic Center for Student-Athletes (RAC).
-Mulhall directs this center, which plays a daily role in retention and academic success for Shippensburg’s student-athletes.
+The Kathryn Hughes Seaber Raiders Academic Center for Student-Athletes, housed inside Ezra Lehman Memorial Library, is colloquially referred to as the RAC.
+Wyatt-Thermil directs this center, created in 2019, which plays a daily role in retention and academic success for Shippensburg’s student-athletes.

 Her regular tasks include the development and coordination of year-round programs and activities designed to support student-athletes' academic success, retention, and graduation.
-She also collaborates with Ship’s Learning Center faculty and staff to coordinate tutoring services and academic workshops for student-athletes.
+She also collaborates with SU’s Learning Center faculty and staff to coordinate tutoring services and academic workshops for student-athletes.